nextcloud/documentation/admin_manual/configuration/configuration-antivirus.rst

   apt-get install clamav clamav-daemon

 The installer automatically creates default configuration files and launches the ``clamd`` and ``freshclam`` daemons.
 You don't have to do anything more, though it's a good idea to review the ClamAV documentation and your settings in ``/etc/clamav/``.
-Enable verbose logging for both ``clamd`` and ``freshclam`` until you get any kinks worked out.
+Enable verbose logging in both ``clamd.conf`` and ``freshclam.conf`` until you get any kinks worked out.

-Red Hat, CentOS 7
+Red Hat 7, CentOS 7
   On Red Hat 7 and related systems you must install the Extra Packages for Enterprise Linux (EPEL) repository, and then install ClamAV:

 ::

   yum install epel-release
   yum install clamav clamav-scanner clamav-scanner-systemd clamav-server clamav-server-systemd clamav-update

 This installs two configuration files: ``/etc/freshclam.conf`` and ``/etc/clamd.d/scan.conf``.
 You must edit both of these before you can run